modxcms/formprotection/README.md

 - **Fully configurable**: Customize all aspects of the protection

 ## Installation
-1. Download the Form Protection package from the MODX Package Manager.
-2. Install via the MODX Package Manager.
+1. Install via the MODX Package Manager.
-3. Set up the system setting `formit.spam_time_secret` with a unique key (optional but recommended).
+2. Set up the system setting `formit.spam_time_secret` with a unique key (optional but recommended).

 ## Quick Start
 1. Add the `generateTimeTokenHook` as a preHook in your FormIt call.